wp-plugins/share-rail/readme.txt

 * Updated settings page
 * Added options to Share Rail
 * jQuery modifications added, these allow more flexability
-* Added screenshots tas requested
+* Added screenshots as requested

 = 0.1 =